Kolhapuri chappal: Production process and market

 In recent decades, the business has struggled for survival with market decline, low profits, irregular leather supply, duplicates & fakes, environmental regulations on tanneries, cow slaughter ban, among other issues.

-Design & market trends
+Design and market trends

-In the seventies, with the Hippie movement Kolhapuri chappals became a very popular footwear in the United States.
+In the seventies, with the hippie movement, Kolhapuri chappals became popular in the United States.
 The success faded out and recently came back influencing now models that are called toe ring sandals.
+A French brand called CHAPPAL exports these traditional sandals in various colors and with a feminine design to France to make it popular in that country.